 The preservice students did not need much guidance in using the design features (technology) of the PhET simulations but required individual support and clarity on concepts such as stopping potentials, interpretation of V-I graphs and solving more complex problems.
 Some student's conceptual difficulties were more readily 'observable' with the PhET simulations and inquiry interviews.
 Students who had language and conceptual difficulties sought help by partnering voluntarily with peers to share their understandings.
-The preservice students were also aware of the limitations of simulations and how and when to use them appropriately in learning and teaching of Light and P.E.
+The preservice students were also aware of the limitations of simulations and how and when to use them appropriately in learning and teaching of Light and the Photoelectric Effect.
 Most of the preservice students in this study advocated developing laboratory experience later, after simulations.
-The study showed that while some students improved their understanding of P.E., most initially held shallow and memorized ideas of the results, experimental procedures and photon conception acquired through fast-pace theoretical lectures, laboratory and simulations but post-data from examination papers revealed improved understandings of the observations and explanations of the P.E.
-However, poor inferences from the graphs suggest that graphical analysis, critical engaging interviews and further thinking and reflections are necessary for deeper scientific connections to be made.
+The study showed that while some students improved their understanding of the P.E., most initially reflected a shallow and memorized ideas of the results, experimental procedures and photon conception acquired initially through fast-pace theoretical lectures, laboratory and simulations but post-data from examination papers revealed slight improved theoretical understandings of the P.E. suggesting that interviews and further thinking and reflections are necessary for deeper scientific connections to be made.

-19. Implications
+9. Implications

-The study suggest that in spite of lectures, simulations and practical work within time constraints, some students do find the abstract nature of concepts, relationships (in Einstein's explanations) and graphs difficult to interpret and hence a variety of strategies, resources and techniques are needed to cater for the diversity of student background skills and cognitive abilities.
-Arons (1997) adds that it will take several encounters for many students to master these abstract concepts.
-Integrating ICT simulations with formal practical work, building basic conceptual knowledge, interviews, and conceptual questions through examining the historical development of P.E. in developing a thorough understanding of the nature of Light can support effective learning in this regard.
+The study suggest that in spite of lectures, simulations and practical work within time constraints, some students do find the abstract nature of concepts and relationships (in Einstein's explanations) and graphs difficult to interpret and hence a variety of strategies, resources and techniques are needed to cater for the diversity of student background skills and cognitive abilities.
+Aron (1997) adds that it will take several encounters for many students to master these abstract concepts.
+Integrating ICT simulations with formal practical work, building basic conceptual knowledge, interviews, and conceptual questions through examining the historical development of P.E. and the nature of Light can support effective learning in this regard.